theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/table.md

 - Want to join several tables
 then you have to install the function module supplied by us in the SAP system and use it.

-{% include _content/table-of-contents.html parent=page.childidentifier collection=site.de %}
+{% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}